1vicvis7/MIPS-Processor-8-Bit/README.md

 This is my project using regarding working of MIPS processor.
 - This is a mimic of the actual MIPS implementations comprising all necessary elements included in the datapath.
-- The datapath includes, Register file, Instruction Memory, Control Unit, Data Memory.
+- The datapath includes, Register file, Instruction Memory, Control Unit, Data Memory and ALU (Arithematic Logic Unit).
 - Since here, memories are different, it is a Von neuman Architecture style implementation.

 Hope this finds some help to you all!!